- There is currently a shortage

 Soft skills are essential

-In addition to your medical knowledge and training, you will also need to possess excellent soft skills and to work on these if there are any weak areas.
+In addition to your medical knowledge and training, you will also need to possess excellent soft skills and to work on this if there are any weak areas.
 The primary skills that are required include:

 - Communication.
 A good nurse will be able to communicate efficiently with patients, doctors, fellow nurses, and families.